Philosophy

 Jakmel Ekspresyon (JE) is a space of non-discrimination, with a holistic approach to the lives of local Jacmelians.
 We believe that healthy lives and community needs creativity, knowledge and robust well-being to advance in a sustainable way.
 The Haitian staff are constantly looking at the gaps in their educational system to find areas of need.

-As JE is an arts based organization, we mix many of our classes to include creative outlets with Science and technology.
-STEAM education has naturally grown out of this focus and many times allows students to be playful and exploratory with many of the subjects they learn.
-Mixing arts with the other subjects also allows students to share their new found knowledge with their community through performances and exhibitions.
+JE is an arts based organization.
+We blend creativity, technology and culture.
+STEAM education has naturally grown out of the focus on creative learning.
+Hands on learning supports creative, joyful and exploratory journeys that create meaningful experiences.
+The artistic creation process challenges students to craft messages and share their newfound knowledge with their community through performances and exhibitions.
 This pathway has encouraged citizenship and greater impact in the community at large.

 Team